urbandroid-team/dont-kill-my-app/_vendors/oneplus.md

 "

-developer_solution: "No known solution on the developer end"
+developer_solution: "No known solution on the dev end"
 links: "
 - [Gadgethacks: Disable This Setting if Notifications Are Delayed on Your OnePlus](https://oneplus.gadgethacks.com/how-to/disable-setting-if-notifications-are-delayed-your-oneplus-0192639/)"
 ---